rashedulhridoy/allprojects/Paid Prompt.md

 # Seo Prompt

 > [!IMPORTANT]
+> This is Import Prompt For Your Digital Marketing

 ```bash
 Using WebPilot, create an outline for an article that will be 2,000 words on the